-’85 M.F.S., ’91 Ph.D., one of the nation’s leading environmental justice scholars and activists, was recently named a recipient of the 2020 Wilbur Lucius Cross Medal, the highest honor Yale Graduate School bestows on its alumni.
+Dr. Dorceta Taylor ’85 M.F.S., ’91 Ph.D., one of the nation’s leading environmental justice scholars and activists, was named a recipient of the 2020 Wilbur Lucius Cross Medal, the highest honor Yale Graduate School bestows on its alumni.

 Her watershed 2014 study on the state of diversity in nearly 200 U.S. environmental organizations brought into focus the staggering lack of people of color in the field and pushed many prominent organizations to commit to increasing diversity in their workforces.

-She serves on the F&ES Leadership Council and, in 2015, was awarded the F&ES Alumni Association Board's Distinguished Alumni Award
+In 2015, Taylor was awarded the Alumni Association Board's Distinguished Alumni Award.

 Taylor received the Wilbur Cross award on April 4, 2022 (following a delay in the ceremony due to the COVID-19 pandemic).